 I am fascinated by the natural world, our connection to it and our place within it.
 I am interested in our desire to transcend, to move beyond what we know.
 The cycle of the seasons and of life change accordingly and I am interested in moving my practice forward through exploring this dichotomy.

-Birds (especially the crow family) and feathers have become an important element in my work.
-I have always loved birds; the way they move, their plumage, their otherness.
-They are unlike ourselves and other animals, seeming to me to be freer.
-Their ability to fly is a large part of this, it suggests a means of escape but in doing so implies there is something to escape from.
-I see them as a symbol of transcendence, a link between a physical world and a more spiritual one.
-This is a theme that occurs in many myths and stories across many cultures.
-In my work they often represent us and our spirits and our desire to transcend and change.
+Birds and feathers are an important element in my creative practice.
+I'm inspired by the way they move, their plumage, their otherness.
+They are freer; their ability to fly suggests a means of escape, implying there is something to escape from.
+They are symbols of transcendence, linking the physical to the spiritual world.
+This theme occurs in myths and stories across cultures and throughout history.
+In my practice they represent us, our spirits and a desire to transcend and change.